 Step Five: Confirm the Trade

 Once the intent to purchase is selected, there will be a few seconds to confirm that the selections are as intended.
 If so, proceed with the purchase.
 If not, click “cancel” and return to the platform to make the necessary changes.
-Open trades can be canceled if a mistake has been made, but any abuse (excessive use when the trade is not going as you would like) of this feature could cause the broker to close your account.
+Open trades can be cancelled if a mistake has been made, but any abuse (excessive use when the trade is not going as you would like) of this feature could cause the broker to close your account.

 There are several different instruments to choose from, but the basic process of trading is going to remain the same.
 Each trade should take no longer than a few seconds to complete once analysis is complete.
 This allows for fast trade execution when market conditions are optimal.
 Binary options brokers work hard to provide simple platforms that make trade execution a quick and hassle-free process.